METS-Programme/ugandaemr-usermanual/data_entry.md

 2. Otherwise click confirm

 ### Delete a Visit
-The delete link appears only if the visit has no encounters; so to delete a visit make sure that the encounters are deleted
+The delete link appears only if the visit has no encounters, so make sure that the encounters are deleted from the visit.